-Analysis: In 2021, the District reported 3 Category 3.

-Region II had 7.13 Category 3 SSO's per 100 miles of Pipe.
+Analysis: In 2022, the District reported 2 Category 3, or 0.87 per 100 miles of pipe.
+Region II had 9.99 Category 3 SSO's per 100 miles of Pipe.
 This success is due to the Root Foaming Program and increased maintenance by placing all 4, 6, 8 and 10- inch pipes (considered small) on a 12- month cleaning cycle, as well as using hydraulic root cutter with flexible finishing blades and using proofing skids on water jet nozzles to ensure a thorough cleaning of each line segment.